Coming May 2027

 About the Art

-The drawing one the right is a combination of work by both of authors.
+The drawing on the right is a combination of work by both authors.
 Amy painted the bride and groom for their wedding invitations and programs.
-David drew the faces; his doodling of odd and often grotesque faces is a lifelong habit.
+David drew the profiles; his doodling of odd and often grotesque faces is a lifelong habit.